Taken0711/GuildArena/README.md

 * Resolve ExpressionChanged error on current playing character (fight service ?
 Is it really that ?)

 ### UI
-* Change UI color: blue for attacking, red for target (dmg) and green for heal/revive target
 * Bug cooldown and different size (look at absolute positioning)
 * Unselectable text
 * Increase font size in class tooltip